-SLOLAF currently operates four programs in San Luis Obispo County that benefit seniors, veterans, and other residents in need.
+SLOLAF currently operates three programs in San Luis Obispo County that benefit seniors, veterans, and other residents in need.
 Provided by trained attorneys and paralegals, SLOLAF’s programs offer free legal-aid services, including direct legal representation, educating clients for self-representation, and facilitating conflict resolution.

 Senior Legal Services Project